mateuscv/calculadora-cidadao/README.md

-EN-US: This is a webpage developed as a group assignment for the "Economics" course in Computer Engineering.
+EN: This is a webpage developed as a group assignment for the "Economics" course in Computer Engineering.
 It's an implementation of a specific financial calculator available in Brazil for citizens to use freely, originally provided by the Central Bank of Brazil.

 PT-BR: Webpage baseada na calculadora do cidadão fornecida pelo Banco Central do Brasil, desenvolvida para a disciplina de Economia no curso de Engenharia de Computação da Universidade Federal do Rio Grande, em 2019.